okmatija/Prizm/README.md

 1. Write debug files using the [obj format](https://paulbourke.net/dataformats/obj/)
 2. Inspect the files to find bugs

-See the [wiki](https://github.com/okmatija/Prizm/wiki) for video tutorials and a feature list.
+See the [wiki](https://github.com/okmatija/Prizm/wiki) for video tutorials.
+There is also a [Discord](https://discord.gg/zxKqvwmXNs) server for discussions/support.

 <p align="center">
   <img src="docs/Prizm_0.8.0.png" width="640" title="Prizm 0.8.0 Screenshot" alt="Prizm 0.8.0 Screenshot">